 Committees:

 Governance

-Risk Management
+Risk Management (Chair)

-Mr. Kopf, 57, has served on the Board since January 2022, and currently serves on the Governance and Risk Management Committees.
-Mr. Kopf has held the position of Chief Experience Officer at REI since February 2021.
+Mr. Kopf, 58, has served on the Board since January 2022, and currently serves as Chair of the Risk Management Committee and on the Governance Committee.
+Mr. Kopf is currently Group Vice President, Customer Experience at Insulet, a \$2B global med-tech company.
+Mr. Kopf held the position of Chief Experience Officer at REI February 2021 - November 2023.
 Mr. Kopf joined REI in 2018 as its Chief Digital Officer.
 Prior to his senior leadership roles at REI, Mr. Kopf served as Senior Vice President, Customer and Digital Experience at Premera Blue Cross from June 2015 to September 2018.
 Mr. Kopf also held various positions at Alaska Airlines, Microsoft and Amazon.
 Mr. Kopf earned a Bachelor's degree in English from Brown University and a Master's degree in Writing from Johns Hopkins University.